 This leaflet is provided by the Royal College of Anaesthetists, the professional body responsible for the specialty throughout the UK, ensuring the quality of patient care through the maintenance of standards in anaesthesia, critical care and pain medicine.

-This guide is written by the Royal College of Anaesthetists.
-Used here with permission.
-This leaflet describes a special type of headache that can occur after having an epidural or spinal anaesthetic.
+This leaflet describes a certain type of headache that can occur after an epidural or spinal anaesthetic.

-Your anaesthetist will be happy to discuss this in greater detail and to answer any questions that you have.
+Your anaesthetist will be happy to discuss this in greater detail and to answer your questions.

 What is special about the headache?

-Young patients and women during childbirth are more likely then other people to have a post dural puncture headache.
+Young patients, and women during childbirth are more likely than other people to have a post dural puncture headache.